 Learn more about the initiative.

-Learn more about Engineering for One Planet and the Environmentally Responsible Engineering framework at an upcoming event!
-We’ll share details about our efforts to support faculty who are integrating sustainable design and environmentally responsible practices into their curriculum.
+Learn more about Engineering for One Planet (EOP) initiative and the EOP framework!
+Learn more about our efforts to support faculty who are integrating sustainable design and environmentally responsible practices into their curriculum.

-- An Educational Tool for a Sustainable Future: A Framework for Environmentally Responsible Engineering (pre-recorded session)
+- An Educational Tool for a Sustainable Future: A Framework for Environmentally Responsible Engineering (pre-recorded session), National Academy of Inventors Register to watch on-demand

-With extensive input from 90 stakeholders in academia, industry, policy, and non-profit organizations, the Framework comprises a set of fundamental learning outcomes that stakeholders believe all graduating engineers—regardless of subdiscipline—should be exposed to and acquire in order to:
+With extensive input from nearly 100 stakeholders in academia, industry, policy, and non-profit organizations, the Framework comprises a set of fundamental learning outcomes that stakeholders believe all graduating engineers—regardless of subdiscipline—should be exposed to and acquire in order to:

 - design, build, manage, and implement engineering solutions that